JanCBrammer/emd-mirror/doc/joss/paper.md

 is threaded throughout the toolbox to provide progress output about ongoing computations, warnings and errors.
 The logger output may be augmented by the user and any output can be directed to a specified log file in addition to the console.
-Secondly, `EMD` is supported by a range of tests implmemented in the `py.test` framework.
-These include both routine useage tests and tests ensuring that the behaviour of the sift routines meet a set of pre-specified requirements.
+Secondly, `EMD` is supported by a range of tests implemented in the `py.test` framework.
+These include both routine usage tests and tests ensuring that the behaviour of the sift routines meet a set of pre-specified requirements.
 Finally, `emd.support` contains a set of functions for running tests and checking which versions of `EMD` are currently installed and whether